Insights into Policy Reforms and Social Implications

 Extending labour protections should be part of a broader overhaul of the social security system.
 This requires establishing a system where benefits like health care are portable, ensuring continuity regardless of job type.
 Without tackling these structural issues and ensuring fiscal sustainability, reforms risk leaving gig workers vulnerable to exploitation and straining the economy.
 Sustainable growth necessitates fair pay, basic protections, and portable benefits, prioritising workers over platforms.
 Despite offering flexibility to many, the gig economy must ensure fair treatment and comprehensive support systems for its workers to truly prosper.

 Trishala S is a Junior Research Associate at the Organisation for Research on China and Asia (ORCA).
 Holding an undergraduate degree from FLAME University, she specialized in Sociology with a minor in Public Policy.
 Possessing a profound interest in the intricate dynamics of socio-political landscapes and policy realms, she seeks to dissect their complexities.
-Her pursuits extend to the exploration of the intersections between gender studies, culture, activism, and legal dimensions, reflecting a multifaceted engagement with pressing societal issues.
+Her pursuits extend to the exploration of the intersections between demography, gender studies, urban studies, activism, and legal dimensions, reflecting a multifaceted engagement with pressing societal issues.
 She can be reached at trishalasasianandkumar@gmail.com

 Get a daily dose of local and national news from China, top trends in Chinese social media and what it means for India and the region at large.